GauravPandeyLab/HPC-Ensemble/README.md

 # Contact

-Please submit any issues with the code to Prem Timsina (prem.timsina@mssm.edu), Linhua Wang (linhuaw15213@gmail.com) and Gaurav Pandey (gaurav.pandey@mssm.edu).
+Please submit any issues with the code through the "Issues" functionality and/or via email to Prem Timsina (prem.timsina@mssm.edu), Linhua Wang (linhuaw15213@gmail.com) and Gaurav Pandey (gaurav.pandey@mssm.edu).

 # Reference